 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

 Today Monday, 3rd of August of 2015, the sun rose in North Myrtle Beach at 6:30 am and sunset will be at 8:14 pm.
 The moon set at 10:01 am at 268º west.
 Eventually, the moon will rise again in the east (89º) at 10:32 pm.

-In the high tide and low tide chart, we can see that the first low tide was at 12:48 am and the next low tide will be at 1:40 pm.
-The first high tide will be at 6:11 am and the next high tide at 6:43 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:44 am and the next high tide will be at 12:59 pm.
+The first low tide was at 8:09 am and the next low tide will be at 8:08 pm.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
-The tide heights today are 0.7 ft, 1.6 ft, 0.7 ft and 1.6 ft.
+The tidal coefficient today is 84, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 75.
+The tide heights today are 2.3 ft, -0.3 ft, 2.0 ft and -0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for North Myrtle Beach which is of 2.6 ft and a minimum height of -1.3 ft.

 The solunar fishing calendar in North Myrtle Beach tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: